Towards the Detection of Diffusion Model Deepfakes: Detection Analysis

-Given the findings presented above, the question remains whether \acp{DM} evade detection in principle, or whether the detection performance can be increased by re-training a detector from scratch.\footnote{Note that here ``from scratch'' means that we start from a ResNet-50 model pre-trained on ImageNet, which is exactly how Wang~et~al.~\cite{wangCNNgeneratedImagesAre2020} trained their models.
-We carry out the same evaluation for fine-tuned detectors in Supplement~\ref{app:finetuning}, which leads to very similar results.} We select the architecture and training procedure from Wang et al.~\cite{wangCNNgeneratedImagesAre2020} since the original training code is available\footnote{\url{https://github.com/peterwang512/CNNDetection}}.
-Furthermore, we choose the configuration Blur+JPEG (0.5) as it yields slightly better scores on average, and use the validation set for adapting the learning rate and performing early stopping.
-Besides training a model on data from each generator, we also consider three aggregated settings in which we train on all images generated by \acp{GAN}, \acp{DM}, and both, respectively.
+\paragraph{Generalization of Re-Trained Detectors} Given the findings presented above, the question arises whether \acp{DM} evade detection in principle, or whether the detection performance can be increased by re-training a detector.\footnote{We carry out the same evaluation with fine-tuned detectors (see \cref{app:finetuning}), leading to very similar results.} We select the architecture from Wang2020 since the original training code is available and training is relatively efficient.
+Furthermore, we choose the configuration Blur+JPEG (0.5) as it yields slightly better scores on average.
+For each of the ten generators, we train a detector according to the authors' instructions, using \num{78000} samples for training and \num{2000} samples for validation (equally divided into real (LSUN Bedroom) and fake).
+We also consider three aggregated settings in which we train on all images generated by \acp{GAN}, \acp{DM}, and both, respectively.

-The results are provided in Figure~\ref{fig:scratch}.
-A model which is trained on images from a specific \ac{DM} achieves near-perfect scores, with Pd@1\% ranging from 98.2\% for ADM to 100.0\% for PNDM and LDM.
-To a limited extent, detectors are capable of generalizing to other \acp{DM}, indicating common, detectable characteristics.
-Interestingly, detectors trained on images from \acp{DM} are significantly more successful in detecting \ac{GAN}-generated images than vice versa.
-The same holds for models trained using images from multiple \acp{GAN} and \acp{DM}, respectively.
+We report \ac{AUROC} and Pd@1\%FAR for each detector evaluated on all datasets in Figure~\ref{fig:scratch}, based on \num{20000} held-out test samples (\num{10000} real and \num{10000} fake per generator).
+All detectors achieve near-perfect scores when evaluated on the dataset they were trained on (represented by the values in the diagonal).
+While this is unsurprising for \acp{GAN}, it shows that \acp{DM} \textit{do} exhibit detectable features that a detector can learn.
+Regarding generalization, it appears that detectors trained on images from a single \ac{DM} perform better on images from unseen \acp{DM} compared to detectors trained on images from a single \ac{GAN}.
+For instance, the detector trained solely on images from ADM achieves a Pd@1\%FAR greater than \SI{90}{\percent} for all other \acp{DM}.
+These findings suggest that images generated by \acp{DM} not only contain detectable features, but that these are similar across different architectures and training procedures.